louismeuret/Plot_RNA2/README.md

 ## 📫 Contact

-For questions, issues, or suggestions, please open an issue on the [GitHub repository](https://github.com/louismeuret/Plot_RNA2).
+For questions, issues, or suggestions, please open an issue on the [GitHub repository](https://github.com/louismeuret/Plot_RNA2), or send me an email at louis.meuret [at] etu.u-paris.fr

 ---